COSMOZONAS/cosmozonas.github.io/01-M. LINGUISTIC PROFILES/README.md

 >That original text, written, amended, approved and proclaimed at non-governmental level wants nevertheless to contribute to the work of the United Nations.
 It aims to be a strong motivation, an appeal to the states so that, in the dynamics started by the Declaration of Human Rights of 1948, they would recognize the linguistic rights of the individuals and of their communities.
 The association of UNESCO to our process from the very beginning and the work it has been doing along these lines gives us hope that some day a normative body of the United Nations regulating the defence of linguistic rights all over the world will be approved.

->This book wants to contribute to this work.
-In this book the text of the Universal Declaration of Linguistic Rights appears and it is explained how it was written and proclaimed in the World Conference on Linguistic Rights.
+>This book wants to contribute to this work.In this book the text of the Universal Declaration of Linguistic Rights appears and it is explained how it was written and proclaimed in the World Conference on Linguistic Rights.
 It is the work done by 61 NGOs, 41 PEN Club centres and over 40 experts in linguistic rights, coming from the five continents.The testimony of well-known personalities from all over the world also appears, as well as that of writers and people who fight for rights, for peace and who wanted to join us in this project.

 >We all, like that king in the fairy tale, may put the last question to that wise man who knew all the languages of the world.
 The king looked at him as if defying him, as if testing him, and asked him the final question: